Major Indoor Soccer League (1978–1992) on television: ESPN (1985–1987)

 The MISL landed a steady national TV contract for the first time since 1983 when they were on USA, as ESPN would televise 15 regular-season games on Sunday afternoons, the All-Star Game and assorted playoff games. beginning in the 1985–86 season.
 The MISL received no broadcast revenues from ESPN.
-In other words, the agreement with ESPN to had the league pay the cable network to televise its games.
+In other words, the agreement with ESPN to have the league pay the cable network to televise its games.
 Bill Kentling, director and general manager of the Wichita Wings, was vehemently against the ESPN deal, thinking that was ridiculous to go against the National Football League without having any time to set up sponsorship.
 Commissioner Frank Dale however, disagreed with Kentling's assessment saying: "If I held out waiting for money for the rights for something that has traditionally not done well in the ratings, we'd still be off the air."
 Ultimately, the MISL got only three sponsors for the weekly telecasts on ESPN.

 For the 1986–87 season, ESPN actually paid the MISL a fee instead of the league paying the network, as it had done the previous season.
 This time, ESPN broadcast 18 games, including the All-Star Game from Los Angeles, as well as four playoff games.
 The San Diego Sockers were scheduled to be on four delayed telecasts during the regular season.

 On commentary, ESPN employed JP Dellacamera, Bob Kurtz, Bob Ley, and Bob Carpenter on play-by-play with Ty Keough, Seamus Malin, and Shep Messing as analysts.